Find out more about the Tudor symbols used in portraits of Queen Elizabeth I and discover their meanings.

 The goddess of the Moon and war

-Moons and pearls were used to present Elizabeth as Cynthia, the goddess of the Moon, who was a virgin and therefore pure.
-Sir Walter Ralegh helped to promote the cult of Elizabeth as a moon goddess with a long poem he wrote during the late 1580s, The Ocean's Love to Cynthia, in which he compared Elizabeth to the Moon.
+Moons and pearls were used to present Elizabeth as Cynthia, the Greek goddess of the Moon, who was a virgin and therefore pure.
+Sir Walter Raleigh helped to promote the cult of Elizabeth as a moon goddess with a long poem he wrote during the late 1580s, The Ocean's Love to Cynthia, in which he compared Elizabeth to the Moon.

 Elizabeth was also associated with Minerva (or Pallas Athena), the Classic virgin-goddess of war and defender of the state.
 Although prepared for war, Queen Elizabeth I preferred peace and came to stand for peacefulness and wisdom.
 She was also the patron of arts and crafts, especially wool, and of trade and industry, including shipbuilding.